hennessysarah/SoundsLikeThis-Qualtrics-backend/README.md

    c.
 Go to your GitHub account → Settings → Developer Settings → Personal Access Tokens -> tokens (classic)
    d.
 Generate a new token and give it all repo permissions.
 Set the expiration to never
    e.
 In the github_token variable of .env file, paste the token you get from the result of step e.
    f.
-Type “node index_BCI.js” into terminal
+Navigate (cd) to the folder where you saved the folder SoundsLikeThis_js....Type “node index_BCI.js” into terminal
    g.
 Go to the website displayed in the terminal output.
 Log in to your premium spotify account.
    h.
 Now the app is running and you may continue!